All Too Well: Commercial performance

 "All Too Well (Taylor's Version)" debuted at number one on the Australian ARIA Singles Chart the same week Red (Taylor's Version) topped the Australian ARIA Albums Chart, earning Swift a fourth "Chart Double".
-It also helped Swift score a "Chart Double" in Ireland, her second number-one song in the country after "Look What You Made Me Do" (2017).
-The song was Swift's eighth number-one on the Canadian Hot 100, and entered the UK Singles Chart at number three, the longest song to reach the top three in the UK chart history.
+It also helped Swift score a "Chart Double" on the Irish Singles Chart, her second number-one song in the country after "Look What You Made Me Do" (2017).
+The song was Swift's eighth number-one on the Canadian Hot 100, and entered the UK Singles Chart at number three, the longest song to reach the top five in the UK chart history.

 On the US Billboard Hot 100, "All Too Well (Taylor's Version)" marked Swift's eighth number-one song.
-It topped the chart with 54.4 million streams, 57,800 downloads sold, and negligible airplay.
 The song became the longest number-one song in chart history, surpassing Don McLean's 1972 song "American Pie", a feat recognized in the Guinness World Records.
 Topping the Billboard Hot 100 the same week Red (Taylor's Version) topped the Billboard 200, it marked Swift's record-extending third time to debut atop both charts the same week.
 As Swift's 30th top-10 entry, it made her the sixth artist to reach the milestone.
 It was her fifth song to top Billboard's Streaming Songs and 23rd to top Billboard's Digital Song Sales charts, extending her record as the female musician with the most chart toppers on both.
 "All Too Well (Taylor's Version)" is Swift's ninth number-one song on Billboard's Hot Country Songs chart, 18th number-one song on Billboard's Country Digital Song Sales chart, and sixth number-one song on Billboard's Country Streaming Songs chart, confirming her status as the artist with the most number-one songs on the latter two.
 In addition, the song is the first by a solo female artist to enter the Hot 100 and Hot Country Songs charts at the summit simultaneously.

-Don McLean, when asked about his record broken by Swift in a Billboard interview, said "there is something to be said for a great song that has staying power.
-'American Pie' remained on top for 50 years and now Taylor Swift has unseated such a historic piece of artistry.
-Let's face it, nobody ever wants to lose that No. 1 spot, but if I had to lose it to somebody, I sure am glad it was another great singer/songwriter such as Taylor."